Shhh, It’s a Secret: Speakeasy Bars in NYC

 4. Bathtub Gin

 Inside the Stone Street Coffee Company is usually a crowd of people waiting to get behind an arcane door with a red glow.
-If you happen to venture behind that door, there lies the bar Bathtub Gin.
+If you happen to venture behind that door, there lies the bar Bathtub Gin; last on our list of speakeasy bars in NYC but not last in our hearts.
 The inspiration comes from the prohibition era when people created gin using poor-quality alcohol, mixing it with flavorings and allowing it to steep inside the bathtub for hours.
 Needless to say, this wasn’t the safest drink, but at bathtub gin they ditch the technique and replaced it with a safer and more palatable approach of gin creation.
 Try the Gin Gin Mule (Botanist islay dry gin, fresh ginger extract, pressed lime, cane syrup, fresh mint, topped with chilled perrier, on the rocks) and you might have a new favorite drink.
 The ambiance is sophisticated, so don’t show up in shorts.